deejaygraham/How-to-be-Psychic/outline.md

 is to make you aware if you aren't already, point you to some resources and hopefully there will be loads for you to study and learn in the next year (and you can come back to DDD and present what you learned :)

+Often when looking at code, we feel a vague idea that we should be able to make a small change but often it can be a lot of effort.
+You can't get to where you want to be from where you currently are.

 ## Cold Reading